 Why Does A Person Get Angry Over Small Things?

-Can you relate to one or all the above signs in your relationship?
-Then the next step is to figure out why they get angry so often.
+The next step is to figure out what triggers their anger and why they get angry so often.
 Keep reading, and you’ll know.

 - Increased stress levels: Stress because of work, financial troubles, or anything else can make one frustrated and indignant.
 If your partner is almost always under pressure for whatever reason, then they could get exasperated at small things.